Green City, Green Jobs

 Since 2013 WIN has been organizing to connect the “Dead Zones” of the Chesapeake Bay to the “DEAD ZONES” of unemployment in many DC neighborhoods.

-Background: Parts of Washington DC use a combined sewer system, where a single underground pipe carries both stormwater and sewage to Blue Plains for treatment.
-When there are heavy rains these pipes overflow, causing flooding, sewer back-ups in low-lying areas of the city and sending millions of gallons of untreated sewage into the Anacostia, Rock Creek and Potomac rivers each year.
-In 2005, DC Water reached a legal agreement with the EPA to reduce frequency of these sewer overflows by 96% by 2025.
+Parts of Washington DC use a combined sewer system, where a single underground pipe carries both stormwater and sewage to Blue Plains for treatment.
+When there are heavy rains, these pipes over ow, causing ooding and sewer back-ups in low-lying areas of the city and each year sending millions of gallons of untreated sewage into the Anacostia, Rock Creek, and Potomac Rivers.
+After the EPA cracked down on DC in 2005, DC Water reached a legal agreement with the EPA under a court order to reduce frequency of these sewer over ows by 96% by 2025.

 To clean up the mess, DC Water initiated the Clean Rivers Project which will spend $2.7 billion upgrade of the city’s stormwater infrastructure.
 DC rate-payers will have to pay for the Project through signi cantly increased fees on their water bills over the next 30 years.
 Unfortunately, the fees will be quite regressive.
 Low-income DC homeowners will have to pay at the same rates as wealthier homeowners—eventually up to $1,200/year.

 WIN has been organizing to ensure that the Clean Rivers Project produces multiple benefits, in particular jobs for DC residents living in high unemployment zones and returning citizens, while supporting needed improvements to the District’s sewer system the region’s water quality.